ParundeepSingh/yuda-platform-be-service/docs/SETUP.md

 ## SETUP DOCUMENTATION

+> [!IMPORTANT]
+> Following are the steps that would be required to spin up the service locally.

 1. Ensure you have <b>JAVA 17 verion</b> installed.
 You can check the version by following command.
 ```
 java --version